fastly/compute-ll-hls/README.md

 ----
 Run unit tests with `cargo test`.

-You can run the app locally using [Viceroy](https://github.com/fastly/Viceroy).
+You can run the app locally using the following:

-Follow the setup described in the Viceroy readme, then run

-`viceroy bin/main.wasm -C backends_dev.toml`

-Note that the Apple backend doesn't work in test.
+`fastly compute serve`

+The backends are defined in `fastly.toml`.
+Note that the backends tend to break or stall in the test environment.

 ## Deploying